Bo Horvat: Vancouver Canucks (2014–2023)

 On October 9, 2019, Horvat was named the 14th captain of the franchise in a pre-game ceremony during the home opener of the Canucks' 50th season.
 On October 20, during a game against the New York Rangers, Horvat scored his 100th career goal, helping the Canucks win 3–2.
 Two days later in Vancouver's next game, Horvat notched his first career hat trick, leading the Canucks to a 5–2 win over the Detroit Red Wings after the team trailed in the game 2–0.
-After a months-long league-wide season suspension due to the COVID-19 pandemic, Horvat joined the Canucks in their return to play on August 1, 2020, as the team qualified for the 2020 Stanley Cup playoffs.
-The first-year captain would notch 10 goals and 2 assists for 12 points in 17 games, as the Canucks would win two series en route to a 7-game series elimination in Round 2 by the Vegas Golden Knights.
-Horvat's 10 goals would be good enough for the third highest goal-scoring output in a playoff year by a Canuck, trailing only Pavel Bure and Trevor Linden's respective 16 and 12 goal efforts in the 1994 Stanley Cup playoffs, where the Canucks reached the Stanley Cup Finals.
+After a months-long league-wide season suspension due to the COVID-19 pandemic, Horvat joined the Canucks in their return to play on August 1, 2020, as the team qualified for the 2020 playoffs, marking the first time since 2015 when Horvat was a rookie, where the Canucks qualified for the playoffs.
+The first-year captain would notch 10 goals and two assists for 12 points in 17 games, as the Canucks would win in the first round in six games against the St. Louis Blues before a seven-game series elimination in Round 2 by the Vegas Golden Knights.
+Horvat's 10 goals would be good enough for the third highest goal-scoring output in a playoff year by a Canuck, trailing only Pavel Bure and Trevor Linden's respective 16 and 12 goal efforts in the 1994 Stanley Cup playoff run, where the Canucks reached the Stanley Cup Finals and lost in seven games to the New York Rangers, one win short of winning the Stanley Cup.

-He served as the Canucks' National Hockey League Players' Association representative.

 New York Islanders (2023–present)

 On January 30, 2023, Horvat's nine-season tenure with the Canucks came to an end when he was traded to the New York Islanders, in exchange for Anthony Beauvillier, Aatu Räty and a conditional first-round pick in 2023.
 He was in the midst of a career-best goal-scoring season; he had already matched his career high of 31 goals set in the previous season through only 49 games at the time he was traded.
 Prior to the trade, he was named to his second All-Star Game as a member of the Canucks.
 Despite playing for an Eastern Conference team by then, he still represented the Pacific Division.
 He switched from jersey number 53 to 14 upon his arrival in New York, as 53 was already being worn by Casey Cizikas.
 On February 5, Horvat signed an eight-year, $68 million contract extension with the Islanders.
 On February 7, he scored his first goal with the Islanders in a 4–0 win over the Seattle Kraken.